UnityRPG/3-Modifiers-And-Abilities/README.md

 1. Why we're not using coroutines yet
 2. Challenge: make energy regenerate over time
 3. Fix enemy sliding bug (and extra animator).

+### 32 Game Feel Intro
+1. The importance of game feel
+2. What things to look for with your audit

+### 33 Game Feel Audit
+1. Words to describe your game feel
+2. Examples of poor game feel
+3. Tuning of player to enemy collision